This is the multi-page printable view of this section. Click here to print.

 Create CloudML

-Service Home page, click the CloudML creation button.
-It moves to the CloudML page.
+On the Service Home page, click the Create CloudML button.
+You will be taken to the CloudML page.

-CloudML Creation page where you enter the information required for service creation and select detailed options.
+On the CloudML Creation page, enter the information required to create the service and select detailed options.

-Classification NecessityDetailed Description CloudML name required Enter service name Description Selection Enter Service Description Domain Name Required Enter the domain name to be used in the service - Enter 2-63 characters using lowercase English letters, numbers, and special characters
+Category required or notDetailed description CloudML name Required Enter service name Explanation Selection Enter service description Domain name Required Enter the domain name to be used for the service - Enter 2-63 characters using lowercase English letters, numbers, and special characters

-Endpoint Required Select the endpoint to use for the service - Private and Public options
+endpoint Required Select the endpoint to use in the service - Choose between Private and Public

-Copilot Selection Select whether to use Copilot in the service - Application selection requires agreement to terms in a popup window
+Copilot Selection Select whether to use Copilot in the service - Apply when selected requires agreement to terms in the popup window

-- If the selected cluster is not composed of LLM dedicated GPU and the allocated LLM resources are insufficient, Copilot application is not possible
+- If the selected cluster is not configured with GPUs dedicated to LLMs, or the allocated LLM resources are insufficient, Copilot cannot be applied

-Resource Information Required Displays resource information of the selected cluster SCR Information Input Required Input SCR information to be used in the service - Private Endpoint, Authentication Key, Secret Key input
+Resource Information Required Display resource information of the selected cluster Enter SCR information Required Enter SCR information to be used in the service - Enter private endpoint, authentication key, secret key

 Table.
 CloudML Additional Information Input Items

-- Once creation is complete, check the created resource on the CloudML list page.
+- When creation is complete, check the created resources on the CloudML List page.

-You can check and modify the entire resource list and detailed information of the CloudML service.
-The CloudML details page consists of details, tags, work history tabs.
+You can view and edit the full list of resources and detailed information for the CloudML service.
+CloudML Details page consists of Details, Tags, Activity Log tabs.

-Click on all services > AI/ML > CloudML menu.
-It moves to the Service Home page of CloudML.
+- Click the All Services > AI/ML > CloudML menu.
+Navigate to CloudML’s Service Home page.

-Service Home page, click the resource (CloudML) to check the detailed information.
-It moves to the CloudML detail page.
+- On the Service Home page, click the resource (CloudML) to view detailed information.
+You will be taken to the CloudML Details page.

-- CloudML Details page displays the status information and detailed information of CloudML, and consists of Details, Tags, Work History tabs.
+- CloudML Details page displays CloudML’s status information and detailed information, and consists of Details, Tags, Activity History tabs.

-Connection Guide Service Connection Guide - Host information guide to be registered on the user PC
+Connection Guide Service Access Guide - Information on host to register on the user’s PC

 Detailed Information

-On the CloudML list page, you can check the detailed information of the selected resource and modify the information if necessary.
+CloudML List page lets you view detailed information of the selected resource and modify it if necessary.

 |---|---|